 It’s also a good ace in the hole on a rainy day in Cozumel, or if you need a break from the sun for a while (crazy sounding, I know…but it happens).

 Planning Your Visit (Average museum visit time: 1.5-2 hours)

-Museum Cafe?
-Yes, a lovely restaurant – with a great view! – is open on the museum’s 2nd floor
+Is there a Museum Cafe?
+Yes, and it’s a lovely restaurant – with a great view! – is open on the museum’s 2nd floor

-Tantun Cuzamil (or ‘flat rock in the land of the swallows’ (birds)) was the original name for what is now known as the San Gervasio archaeological complex in Cozumel.
+Tantun Cuzamil (or ‘flat rock in the land of the swallows’ (birds)) was the original name for what is now known as the San Gervasio archaeological complex of Cozumel ruins.